aionnetwork/aion-docs/apis/web3-js/web3-eth-abi.md

 # web3-eth-abi

+The `web3.eth.abi` object makes it easy to interact with Solidity based ABIs on the Aion blockchain.

 The `web3.eth.abi` functions let you decode and encode parameters to ABI (Application Binary Interface) for function calls to the FastVM.

 ## encodeFunctionSignature